-Using the Advanced Options in the File pull down menu, you can set a debug flag, which will dump a definition of the faces to a file for display in LS-PREPOST.
+In the Method dialog Various tab, you can set a face direction tolerance value, and tick the debug flag to dump a definition of the faces to a file for display in LS-PREPOST.
 Investigating the casting faces in LS-PREPORT can help debug the issue.